 Only the gray and dull days bother me.
-It feels like I need the sun to keep my energy up, that’s my fuel.
-To deal with that we travel to southern Europe to find the sun and get a little break of the winter here.
+It feels like I need the sun to keep my energy up; that’s my fuel.
+To deal with that, we travel to southern Europe to find the sun and get a little break from the winter here.

 6. What is the cost of living in Amsterdam?